 The softer sidewalls of these tires also smoothed out parts of my route that have broken pavement and the tread did well to provide traction through the mud and gravel that was washed onto the road.

 My final thoughts on this tire is that its an unbelievable bargain.
 My size, which is 245/45R18, only cost $67 dollars from Walmart.
 I have no idea how long they will last, but so far I’m impressed with the balance of traction and smoothness they have.
 They are going to be great on my highway commute and were also fantastic through the mountains.
-I don’t think I could ask for more, especially with a price like this.
+They are not going to give you a podium finish at a race, but I don’t think I could ask for more; especially with a price like this.

 I hope Cosmo comes out with a more race oriented summer-only tire in the future with stiffer sidewalls.
 These MuchoMachos are already popular in the drift community, but how great would it be if they came out with a motorsport oriented tire in this price range.